neonewb/schoolscheduler/README.md

-Web app for create and edit school shedules build with React, Redux & Firebase
+Web app for create and edit school schedules build with React, Redux & Firebase